zannloo/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 `STUDENT_ID`:
-- Must follow the format of a valid `StudentId`.
+- Must follow the format of a valid StudentId.

 <box type="info">

-**Required format for `StudentId`:**
+**Required format for StudentId:**
-- Must be in the format `XXXXa` where `XXXX` is replaceable with any 4-digit number and `a` is replaceable with any capitalised alphabet.
+- Must be in the format `XXXXa` where `XXXX` is replaceable with any 4-digit number and `a` is replaceable with any alphabet.
-  - **Note:** `StudentId` here corresponds to the last 5 place of an NUS student's matriculation number and is not a `StudentId` created by you.
+  - **Note:** StudentId here corresponds to the last 5 place of an NUS student's matriculation number and is not a StudentId created by you.
 This format helps you to identify students easily while maintaining privacy and security.
   * eg. `8467U`

     </box>

 `GROUP_ID`:
-  - Must follow the format of a valid `GroupId`.
+  - Must follow the format of a valid GroupId.

   <box type="info">

-**Required format for `GroupId`:**
+**Required format for GroupId:**
 - Must be in the format `grp-XXX` where `XXX` is replaceable with any 3-digit number.
+- GroupId is case-insensitive, meaning `GrP-001` and `Grp-002` are also acceptable.
   * eg. `grp-001`

     </box>